lbl-srg/EnergyPlusToFMU/docs/userGuide/source/usage.rst

       Yes,               !- Use Weather File Rain Indicators Yes;               !- Use Weather File Snow Indicators

-   Then, January 2 is a Monday.
+   This IDF snippet declares January 2 to be a Monday.
    Hence, if an FMU is simulated with start time equal to 3 days, then the first day of the simulation will be Tuesday.